-Whether you’re looking for help with a relationship issue or an individual one, it is important to feel comfortable with your therapist.
-Some of the things that people want to know when they are seeking help are: Will my therapist judge me?
+Whether you’re looking for help with a relationship issue or an individual one, you probably have some questions for me.
+Some of the things that people wonder about when they are seeking help are: Will my therapist actually care about me as a person?
 Does my therapist know what he/she is doing and have the expertise to help me with my specific issue?
 And, can I trust my therapist to be honest with me and dependable/trustworthy?

 I invite you to call me for a free phone consultation, where we will both have the chance to get an initial sense of whether the type of help I can provide will be the right fit for your needs.
 Some of the things we will identify are: What type of therapy are you looking for?
 (I can explain the different types available, or you might have your own thoughts about this).
 Do you have insurance benefits that you want to use, or fee constraints?
 What type of issue are you wanting help with?

 My specialties include: